python-pillow/Pillow/README.rst

 Windows
 +++++++

-We provide binaries for Windows in the form of Python Eggs and Python Wheels:
+We provide binaries for Windows in the form of Python Eggs and `Python Wheels <http://wheel.readthedocs.org/en/latest/index.html>`_:

 Python Eggs
 ^^^^^^^^^^^